rafaeljesus/newww/assets/styles/README.md

 ## Quotes

 While quotes for URLs and multi-word font names are optional in CSS, we find quotes to be visually clearer.
-Please used double quotes instead of single quotes.
+Please use double quotes instead of single quotes.

 ```css
 /* good */